obiba/datashield4j/README.md

 This package defines the core classes of the DataSHIELD configuration, mainly:

-* methods (the allowed R functions, either package specific or scripted)
+* methods (the allowed functions, either package specific or scripted)
 * method types (either assignment, or aggregation)
 * options (the R options set at session start)